Khalil Dabbagh

+Major-General Khalil Jassim Dabbagh (اللواء خليل جاسم الدبّاغ; 1916–1969) was a senior officer in the early Iraqi Army.
+He served as commander of the Mosul military zone, commander of the Light Regiments (Jash), commander of Iraqi commando units (1963–1968), and commander of the Fourth Division (1966–1967).

+Dabbagh is best known for his participation in the 1948 Arab–Israeli War, during which he commanded Iraqi forces in the 'Ara and Ar'ara sectors and conducted correspondence and negotiations with officers of the Israel Defense Forces.
+He was also involved in the organization of Palestinian auxiliary units during the war.

+Between 1943 and 1969, Dabbagh took part in multiple military campaigns in northern Iraq against Kurdish insurgent movements, including the 1943 Barzani revolt and later phases of the Iraqi–Kurdish conflict.
+During the First Iraqi–Kurdish War, he commanded operations against forces loyal to Mustafa Barzani, including campaigns in 1961 and 1963, the Iraqi Campaign on Alqosh (1963) against Kurdish and communist Al-Ansar units, and the Amadiya campaign on 9 September 1965.

+In June 1966, Dabbagh played a key role in thwarting the Arif Abd ar-Razzaq second coup against President Abdul Rahman Arif.
+He oversaw the arrest of Arif Abd ar-Razzaq and other coup participants at Mosul Airport.

 Early life

 Khalil Jassim was born in 1916 at his home town in Mosul, Ottoman Empire from a family who had a long profession in leather-working, leather trade and merchandise, that brought the family name 'Al-Dabbagh' which means a leather smith or leather merchandise in Arabic.

 His father Jassim participated in WWI on the Iraq front with the Ottoman army, he was injured and lost one of his legs during the combat operations south of Baghdad and stayed about a week before he was rescued by a British patrol then sent to the British military hospital in Basra where he was treated from his wounds.

 Education

 Khalil Jassim studied at the military school and military college in Baghdad.
 Graduated as a lieutenant at 1940, "graduation cycle 18 ".

 Iraq army senior Generals in 1960s at Gizlani military base in Mosul-Iraq, second from right, Khalil Dabbagh, Saeed Alshiekh, Abduljabar Shenshal, Abdul Razaq al-Saied Mahmood, Saeed Hammo, in the back also Kanaan Naif al-Malah and Saeed Salah Katan.